DavidKocman36/IRCPhone/test/README.md

 2. run `tar -xvzf sipp-xxx.tar.gz` to unpack
 3. make pcapplay_ossl

+The recommended version is sipp-3.3.
+If other version is used, the folder's name must be sipp-3.3.
 Structure of a folder should look like this:
 ```
 ├── sipp-3.3